-When we analyse the pay for those on Agenda for Change (AfC) contracts we see there is a much smaller pay gap between men and women of 0.58%, which equates to a difference of £0.10.
-This is a small increase on last year (0.48%, £0.08).
+When we analyse the pay for those on Agenda for Change (AfC) contracts we see there is a much smaller pay gap between men and women of -0.06%, which equates to a difference of -£0.01.
+This is a small decrease on last year (-0.64%, -£0.11), where females are earning £0.01 an hour more than males.

-The mean gender pay gap for AfC staff favours males in bands 1, 8c and 8d (some of the lowest and highest earning bands).
+The mean gender pay gap for AfC staff favours males in bands 1, 8c, 8d, 9 (some of the lowest and highest earning bands).

 It is important to note that NHS terms and conditions determine the pay structure for those on Agenda for Change contracts.
 The Job Evaluation system matches job roles to nationally agreed profiles and pay bands.
 Pay increases in each band are determined by the length of service, and pay rises occur when an individual reaches a "pay step".
-When the top of the pay band is reached, there are no further rises in that pay band.
+When the top of the pay band is reached there are no further rises in that pay band.